Ben Macdui: History

 After the defeat of Domnall mac Uilliam in 1187, Donnchad II, Earl of Fife, acquired Stratha'an, a territory stretching from Ballindalloch to Ben Macdui.
 Because the mountain marked the western boundary of Donnchad's territory, Gaelic scholar historian F.C.
 Diack and place-name scholar Professor G.W.S.
 Barrow have suggested that the mountain took its name from Donnchad's family, the Mac Duibh.
 Another suggestion is that the name comes from the Gaelic for "black pig", muc dhubh, referring to its shape.
 A 19th-Century Ordnance Survey name book suggests the name signifies "The Black Son mountain".

 In 1810 a Rev Dr Keith surveyed the heights of several Cairngorm summits using a barometer, estimating the height of Ben Macdui to be 4300 ft.
 This sparked interest in whether it, or Ben Nevis, was the highest summit in Scotland.
 The Ordnance Survey built a trig point on the summit in 1847 in order to accurately survey the height, confirming that Ben Nevis was indeed the higher.
 The surveyors also built a small shelter that became known as the "Sappers' Bothy", the remains of which can still be seen.
 Following these surveys, there were plans to build a cairn on top of Ben Macdui to make its height greater than Ben Nevis, but these plans did not come to fruition.

 Queen Victoria hiked to the summit on 7 October 1859, aged forty.
 About her experience, she wrote: "It had a sublime and solemn effect, so wild, so solitary – no one but ourselves and our little party there ...
 I had a little whisky and water, as the people declared pure water would be too chilling."

 During the Second World War commando troops training in the Cairngorms visited the summit of Ben Macdui, building small shelters to the northeast of the summit.
 In early 1940 a plane crashed at the top of the Allt a' Choire Mhòir, to the northwest of the summit.

+2001 F-15 Eagle crash

+On 26 March 2001, in a low-flying exercise, two F-15 Eagle aircraft, from the 493rd Fighter Squadron at RAF Lakenheath in Suffolk, crashed.
+47 year old air traffic controller Flt Lt Malcolm Williams was court martialled in February 2003.